At a Glance

 I’m writing this review to help other riders decide, especially the budget-minded among you, whether Revelate stem bags are a worthwhile purchase.
-There are many dozens of stem bag options out there, some cheaper and some more expensive.
+There are many stem bag options out there, some cheaper and some more expensive.
 Is the Revelate Mountain Feedbag the right choice to carry your gummy bears and chamois cream?
 Read on to find out.

 Revelate Designs Mountain Feedbag